botsandus/RobotecGPULidar/README.md

 3. Export environment variable:
    1. `export OptiX_INSTALL_DIR=<your-OptiX-path>`.
 4. Use `setup.py` script to build.
-   - It will use CMake to generate files for the build system (make) and build.
+   - It will use CMake to generate files for the build system (make) and the build.
    - You can pass optional CMake and make parameters, e.g.
      - `./setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --make="-j 16"`
    - You can build with extensions, e.g.